 A special dinner with the shepherds and their dogs, in Maramures Romania

 Learning to ski in Cavnic, Maramures

-A look inside a Maramures tuica shed to see what the Romanians are brewing in there from the fruit pulp they would store in our barn year round.
+A look inside a Maramures tuica shed to see what the Romanians are brewing in there from the fruit pulp they would store in the barn year-round.
 Our neighbours invited us for lunch in the tuica shed, or was it breakfast?
-It was a beautiful experience.

 Maramures is famous for wooden churches and huge gates, even the simplest home can have a towering gateway, a tradition from years gone by.
 The wooden churches of Maramures are UNESCO listed.

 In this region you’ll find places to visit such as the Merry Cemetery in the village of Sapanta and the stunning Barsana Monastery.

 The real jewel of Maramures lies in its stunningly preserved lifestyle, culture and traditions.
 You will step back into a medieval peasant past in small pockets in the region.

 Turda and Turda Salt Mine, Transylvania